 Please note that single-cell pilot and feasibility projects should be discussed with the participating cores before the application.
-Our single-cell expert Diana Burkart-Waco, PhD, (firstname.lastname@example.org) will be available for pilot grant project related discussions every day from 3 pm to 5 pm from Thursday, March 14th to Thursday, March 22nd.
+Our single-cell expert Diana Burkart-Waco, PhD, (email@example.com) will be available for pilot grant project related discussions.
+To include the other cores please contact Matt Settles (firstname.lastname@example.org ; Bioinformatics) and Bridget McLaughlin (email@example.com; Flow-Cytometry).
+The feasibility grant will support the analysis of one sample for the 10X Genomics protocol and one or two plate of single-cells for the 96-well plate based protocol.

 The Office of Research has issued a program supporting pilot and feasibility projects for UC Davis investigators and Campus Research Core Facilities.